Neil-seu/one-dark-rainbow-syntax/README.md

-# one-dark-rainbow-syntax
+# one-dark-rainbow-syntax theme

-Syntax theme for Atom editor
+A syntax theme based on original "in-rainbows" syntax theme on top of atom one dark ui theme.